google/goldfinch/README.md

 ...
 ```

-Questions can be directed to jkrause@cs.stanford.edu and howardzhou@google.com.
+Questions can be directed to jkrause@google.com and howardzhou@google.com.